jshleap/CristescuLab_misc/Tutorials/NGS_QC/README.md

  2.  [-phred33 | -phred64]: this flags tells trimmomatic the encoding of the file (see [above](#encoding))

  ### Change encoding option
- If you want to read your file in one encoding and output it in a different one, this options are the ones you need to use
+ If you want to read your file in one encoding and output it in a different one, this options are the ones you need to use:
+ -   TOPHRED33: Convert quality scores to Phred-33
+-   TOPHRED64: Convert quality scores to Phred-64
+This options (and all the following on CAPS) must go after the input/output files.

+###
 ## Trimming tail and head

 ## Adaptive quality trimming